hawkcl/flexible-inference-engine/README.md

 # Flexible Inference Engine
 ### an effective deep learning accelerator for inference

-This project is about the deep learning accelerator.
+This project is about implementing a deep learning accelerator.
 I will describe each sub-project in chronological order.

 ## AISimTiny
 This C++ project is a cycle by cycle accurate simulator of the inference engine.
 It enables a fast turnaround of exploring the architecture and experimenting with different parameters.
 [This paper](data/FIE.pdf) provides a detailed description of the core architecture.
 The compiling environment for this project is Microsoft Visual Studio 2013.